gruntwork-io/terraform-aws-couchbase/modules/configure-couchbase-server/README.md

 ## Command line Arguments

-Run `run-couchbase-server --help` to see all available arguments.
+Run `configure-couchbase-server --help` to see all available arguments.

 ```
-Usage: run-couchbase-server [options]
+Usage: configure-couchbase-server [options]

 This script can be used to configure and run a Couchbase Server.
 This script has been tested with Ubuntu 16.04 and Amazon Linux.